CommandrMoose/CommandrMoose/README.md

 Working on an indie game, <a href="https://www.youtube.com/@RiverHeartfelt">Hearfelt</a> in the Unity game engine.

-Skills:
+## Skills:<br/>
-.NET & ASP.NET Frameworks with C#
+.NET & ASP.NET Frameworks with C#<br/>
-React, React Navtive for Web, Android and iOS development.
+React, React Navtive for Web, Android and iOS development.<br/>
-Functional programming with Javascript and Typescript development.
+Functional programming with Javascript and Typescript development.<br/>
-Unity3d 5.x Design and Development.
+Unity3d 5.x Design and Development.<br/>
-Unreal 4 & 5 Blueprint and C++ development.
+Unreal 4 & 5 Blueprint and C++ development.<br/>
-Java development with Intellij and Android Studio.
+Java development with Intellij and Android Studio.<br/>
-Minecraft Mod development with Arch, Fabric and Forge for modern versions of the game.
+Minecraft Mod development with Arch, Fabric and Forge for modern versions of the game.<br/>
-Azure Devops Pipeline management.
+Azure Devops Pipeline management.<br/>
-Clickup, Jira and Azure PBI sprint planning and development.
+Clickup, Jira and Azure PBI sprint planning and development.<br/>

 <hr/>